 K-RITH is a vibrant and growing research organisation with a diverse staff committed to the mission of advancing science toward the control of HIV and tuberculosis.

-K-RITH’s director, William Bishai, leads the institute and oversees its scientific and educational programmes.
-The director is assisted by a Chief Operating Officer, Costas Criticos, who manages the institute's finances, human resources, procurement, information technology, and building management.
+The K-RITH Director leads the institute and oversees its scientific and educational programmes.
+The Director is assisted by a Chief Operating Officer who manages the institute's finances, human resources, procurement, information technology, and building management.

 Research programmes at K-RITH are headed by assistant, associate, and full investigators.
 K-RITH has capacity for between six and nine research teams.
 Core research facilities dedicated to microbiology, immunology, pharmacology, high-throughput biology, and coordination of clinical research support their work.